CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Experiments

-To stress-test model generalization robustness and sample efficiency, we introduce a more challenging environment called \textit{Incomplete Database} (IDB).
-This setting creates data scarcity conditions, where each remaining case is nearly structurally unique, preventing models from relying on diverse task demonstrations as in CDB.
+\paragraph{Incomplete Database (IDB)} To stress-test robustness and sample efficiency, we introduce IDB as a more challenging evaluation setup.
+It simulates data scarcity conditions, where each remaining example in the knowledge base is nearly structurally unique, preventing models from relying on diverse task demonstrations as in CDB.

-While prior approaches often simulate incomplete data using global random dropping \citep{thai2022cbrikbcasebasedreasoningapproach, saxena-etal-2020-improving}, which introduces training pattern inconsistencies and requires multiple runs to stabilize, our method constructs a minimal yet representative dataset.
-The IDB environment is created from the MIMICSQL training set using a two-step process: SQL masking to reveal the underlying problem pattern, and clustering to aggressively reduce these structures to a nearly unique set.
-This approach allows retrieval-based systems to operate in a limited data setting while preserving the core problem patterns necessary for generalization.
+Prior approaches often produce incomplete data using global random dropping \citep{thai2022cbrikbcasebasedreasoningapproach, saxena-etal-2020-improving}, which risks removing the only example of a given query structure, introducing coverage gaps in the training data that require multiple runs to stabilize.
+To address this, our method performs stratified sampling over query structures, producing a minimal dataset while approximating the original structural coverage.
+To achieve this, we utilize a two-step process: SQL masking to reveal the underlying problem pattern, and clustering to aggressively reduce the SQL skeletons to a nearly unique set.
+This approach allows retrieval-based systems to operate in a limited data setting while preserving the core structural pattern coverage in the original training data for generalization.

-First, we apply the masking procedure described in \sectionref{para:entity-masking} to remove entity values from SQL queries, resulting in abstract skeletons that retain column names, operators, and clause structures.
+First, we apply a masking procedure using regular expressions to remove entity values from SQL queries, resulting in abstract skeletons that retain column names, operators, and clause structures.
 These masked SQL queries are then encoded using a generalist embedding model and clustered into groups, with each group representing a distinct problem pattern.
 From each cluster, we retain a single random sample, while all outliers are preserved.
-Overall, this reduces the original 8,000 training examples to a set of 774 data points, capturing the most representative cases.
-Further details into the process are given in \appendixref{apd:idb-construction}.
+Overall, this reduces the original training sets from 8,000 to 774 examples for MIMICSQL, and from 5,000 to 492 examples for EHRSQL, retaining only the most representative examples.
+Further details on the process are given in \appendixref{apd:idb-construction}.